davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 - You can use Environment Hub in your Partner Business Org (PBO).
 - You can expose a snapshot in your AppExchange listing, allowing customers to sign up trials.
 - You can call the `SignupRequest` API from your own automation, passing the `0TT` id of your snapshot.
 (For this use case, you have to file a Case to have your template Id blessed).
+- You can create scratch orgs based on the snapshot via the `sf` CLI or your own automation.

 In any case, you get back authentication information for your new org.
 For Environment Hub and AppExchange signups, this means you get an email to set your user password; for API-based signups, your automation gets back an authentication code it can exchange for an OAuth refresh token.